caffemisto/Audacity-A-B-Test/Test.md

 1 - The gross conversion rate in our experimental group was significantly lower than that in our control group.
 This significance was both statistical and practical.
 This meant that the changes in our experimental group were indeed discouraging some users who clicked on "Start free trial" from entering the two week trial.

 2 - The net conversion rate in our experimental group showed no statistical significant difference from that in our control group.
-However, our confidence interval above did cross over into the threshold of practical significance (-.0075).
+However, our confidence interval above did cross over into the threshold of practical significance (-.0075) that we were looking to avoid.

 Taken together, this shows that the changes to the experimental group did statistically impact the gross conversion rate, but there is also evidence that it may have had a negative practical effect on net conversion that Audacity wants to avoid.
 Based on these results, my recommendation is that we continue to test other means that that affect gross conversion rate whilst more clearly avoiding negative consequences to our negative conversion rate.